KnowledgeDistillation Callback

 student = Learner(dls, resnet18(num_classes=2), metrics=accuracy)

-kd = KnowledgeDistillationCallback(teacher.model, SoftTarget)
+kd = KnowledgeDistillationCallback(teacher.model, SoftTarget, schedule=cos)

 student.fit_one_cycle(10, 1e-3, cbs=kd)